bcedra/ElectricityCompanyApp/README.md

 will not be accepted!
 - CRUD on clients’ information
 - CRUD on complaint records
-- Generate reports from complaint letters: o average notes for each quality evaluated by costumer
+- Generate reports from complaint letters: average notes for each quality evaluated by costumer